googleanalytics/autotrack/docs/common-options.md

 Some of the autotrack plugins send hits with default [analytics.js field values](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference) set.
 These plugins accept a `fieldsObj` option, which allows you to customize those values for each plugin.
 It also allows you to set any fields that aren't set by default.

-The `fieldsObj` option is an `Object` who properties can be any [analytics.js field name](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference), and whose values will be used as the corresponding field value for all hits sent by the plugin.
+The `fieldsObj` option is an `Object` whose properties can be any [analytics.js field name](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference), and whose values will be used as the corresponding field value for all hits sent by the plugin.

 ### Examples